Advertisement

 1 / 7

-Nearly 43,000 women in the United States died of a heart attack in 2019, the most recent year for which there are data, according to the American Heart Association (AHA).
+Heart disease is the leading killer of women in the United States, responsible for 1 in 3 deaths each year.
+Tens of thousands of those deaths are caused by heart attacks.
 Heart attacks occur when the flow of oxygen-rich blood to the heart muscle is blocked.
 If the blockage isn’t treated quickly, heart muscle begins to die, and healthy tissue is replaced with scar tissue.

 Evidence shows that women often wait longer than men to call for help during a heart attack, which can be fatal or result in more serious or lasting problems.
 In one December 2018 study published in European Heart Journal: Acute Cardiovascular Care, researchers found that on average, it took women 37 minutes longer than men to dial an ambulance for a heart attack.